Xnuvers007/expert-winner/README.md

 # expert-winner

-for termux Android, the tools for termux is ddos, myipaddress
+for termux Android, the tools for termux is ddos, myipaddress, instagram

 for pc, the tools for pc is all